martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 <h3>What Next?</h3>

 For a great many users of Ello, here was [a lesson hard learned](https://danthornton.net/2023/06/is-it-goodbye-to-ello-another-niche-network-gone/#comment-34580).
-I planned to host all of my shots there, along with a few other things (having not used it for ages, it sort of made practical sense).
+I planned to host all of my shots there, along with artwork and shorts (having not used it for ages, it sort of made practical sense).
 Speaking with blessings of hindsight, I was saved by my bone-idle butt; had I been otherwise minded...

 Ah, well...

-So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish.
+So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish (among other things).

 [To the Fediverse!](https://www.fediverse.to)